-The group is committed to pursuing equality and diversity in all its employment activities and continues to support initiatives to provide employment for disabled people and carers.
-Centrica is a member of the Employers' Forum on Disability and the Employers' Forum on Age.
 The group's business principles and policies set out standards and expectations of behaviour of its employees in conducting business in an ethical way.
 Centrica supports the principles of the UN Global Compact on human rights and labour standards.
 The group encourages its business partners and suppliers to respect and follow this approach.